-The land use census identified two household gardens greater than 50 square meters (500 square feet) that produce broadleaf vegetation.
-The READ garden (REMP 3C1) is approximately 1⁄4 acre and located in the NNE sector at

-7.08 kilometers (4.41 miles).
-The KOONZE garden (REMP 6C1) is approximately 500 square feet and located in the E sector at 7.24 kilometers (4.5 miles).
-Sampling of the READ garden (REMP 3C1) began during fourth quarter 2010 (4Q10).
+The LUC identified two household gardens greater than 50 square meters (500 square feet) that produced broadleaf vegetation.
+The READ garden (REMP station 3C1) was approximately 1/4 acre and located in the NNE sector at 7.13 kilometers (4.43 miles).
+The KOONZE garden (REMP station 6C1) was approximately 500 square feet and located in the E sector at 7.43 kilometers (4.62 miles).

-MELLO manages a farm in the ESE sector along the site access road coastal plateau.
-The farm starts at approximately 4.8 km and extends to 7.2 km (3 to 4.5 miles) from the plant.
-This commercial farm produces no broadleaf vegetation.
-The farm area is about 100 acres of land with one planting per year.
-Commercial crops consist of about 100% cereal grass (oat hay).
-Less than 10 farm workers periodically occupy this area during the growing season.
+MELLO managed a farm in the ESE sector along the southern site access road coastal plateau.
+The farm started at approximately 4.8 km (3 mi) and extended to 7.8 km (4.8 mi) from the site.
+This commercial farm produced no broadleaf vegetation.
+The farm area was about 100 acres of land with rotational planting.
+Commercial crops consisted of about 100% cereal grass (oat hay) and straw grass.
+Less than 10 farm workers periodically occupied this area during the growing season.